XuZikang/XuZikang.github.io/_pages/about.md

 - ACM Transactions on Computing for Healthcare

 *Conference Reviewers:*
+- The 40th Annual AAAI Conference on Artificial Intelligence (AAAI 2026)
 - International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI 2025)
 - International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024)
 - International Conference on Bioinformatics and Biomedicine (BIBM 2024)